-EU Gives Untested Electric Pulse Fishing Go Ahead: The European Parliament Fisheries Committee, the branch of the EU which deals with fishing and fisheries, has voted to allow a type of commercial fishing which uses electricity to shock fish out of the seabed to go ahead.
+European Commission Gives Untested Electric Pulse Fishing Go Ahead: The European Parliament Fisheries Committee, the branch of the European Commission which deals with fishing and fisheries, has voted to allow a type of commercial fishing which uses electricity to shock fish out of the seabed to go ahead.
 Pulse trawling with electricity was previously classed as an “unconventional fishing method” by the EU, meaning it was restricted in the same way that fishing with explosives or poisonous substances are.
 However, this vote paves the way for electric pulse trawling to be classed as a conventional fishing method and licenced like any other form of commercial fishing.
 Pulse trawling was developed in the Dutch fishing industry in the early 1990s and an increasing number of Dutch vessels have been equipped with pulse gear in the last twenty years.
 Pulse trawling is used to replace traditional beam trawling, mostly for flatfish species across sandy or muddy seabeds.
 It is attractive to commercial fishermen as the pulse trawling gear is up to ten times lighter than traditional beam trawls, meaning that much less fuel is used when fishing.
 It works by sending an electric pulse through the seabed which forces the muscles of flatfish into contracting and forces the fish up and out of the seabed and into the net of the pulse trawler.
 However, there is very little research into the medium to long term effects of pulse trawling, with the little evidence which has been carried out indicating that gadoid species (cod and related species) may have their vertebrae cracked if they get too close to the pulse trawl, and that sources of food in the seabed may be killed by the electric pulses.
 Due to the Common Fisheries Policy which the UK is signed up to Dutch fishing vessels equipped with electric pulse trawling gear can fish to within twelve miles of the British coastline, and if pulse trawling is allowed to expand all EU countries with a fishing industry will be able to develop their own pulse trawling fleets.
+The move to expand pulse trawling will still have to get through a vote by MEPs in the European Parliament.
 Read more on this story by clicking here.

 Dutch Fishing Chief Tells UK to “Disappointment” Over Post Brexit Fishing: A prominent figure in the Dutch fishing industry has claimed that the UK will be in for “real disappointment” in the fishing deal it get after leaving the European Union.
 Pim Visser of the Netherlands Fishing Federation claims that the UK is to blame for the issues in the British fishing industry, as it only distributes a tiny proportion of its quota to small inshore boats and gives the vast majority to larger fishing vessels.
 Mr Visser – who UK sea anglers may recognise from his appearance on the BBC’s Newsnight earlier this year where he spoke in favour of electric pulse trawling – said this problem was “created by London.”
 He went on to say that leaving the EU and the Common Fisheries Policy would not solve the problems in the British fishing industry.
 His comments come after representatives of the Belgian, Danish, Irish, and French fishing industries have demanded continued access to British fishing waters after the UK leaves the EU.
 Many of these countries rely on access to British waters for a substantial proportion of their catches.
 Read more on this story by clicking here.
 In related news a petition has been launched by UKIP MEP Mike Hookem to ensure that the UK leaves the Common Fisheries Policy after Brexit.
 Click here to view and sign the petition.